AlexanderSouthan/pyDataFitting/README.md

 ## General nonlinear regression (in nonlinear_regression.py)
 * nonlinear_regression: Does nonlinear regressions by minimizing the sum of the squared residuals.
-Basically utilizes differential_evolution, least_squares, basinhopping, brute, shgo or dual_annealing from scipy.optimize to estimatze the parameters of complex regression functions.
-The functions must be included in calc_functions, but can be added easily there.
-This is not a particularly fast method, so use methods from other packages for simple problems.
+Basically utilizes the minimize method from lmfit to estimatze the parameters of complex regression functions.
+The functions calculating the function values must be written externally, but this is pretty straight forward.
-* nonlinear_regression_3D: Does the same like nonlinear_regression, but on 3D
-datasets.
-Also here, the regression function must be included in calc_function_3D.
-The functionality is included also in nonlinear_regression by now, but this function is kept for backwards compatibility for the moment.

 ## Principal component regression and partial least squares regression (in multivariate_regression.py)
 * principal_component_regression: A class for a principal component regression